 In February 1908, Blackball miners went on strike for a 30-minute lunch break rather than the 15 minutes they were allowed under their award.
 This so-called ‘crib-time’ strike escalated, catching the public imagination when Judge William Sim, in the Greymouth court, took a 90-minute lunch adjournment before fining the miners for their illegal strike.
 It was the symbolic start of a campaign to discredit the arbitration system.
 Leaders included unionists Paddy Webb, Pat Hickey and Bob Semple, all later prominent in the labour movement.

 There were bitter battles within the labour movement on the West Coast.
 Paddy Webb had been a leader in the 1908 Blackball strike and was imprisoned during the First World War for his opposition to conscription.
-But when he stood as a Labour candidate in the Buller by-election in 1933 he was opposed by unionist Angus McLagan, who argued that Webb was a capitalist in disguise because he had worked as a coal merchant.
+But when he stood as a Labour candidate in the Buller by-election in 1933 following the death of party leader Harry Holland he was opposed by unionist Angus McLagan, who argued that Webb was a capitalist in disguise because he had worked as a coal merchant.
 Both men later served in the cabinet of the first Labour government.

 For many years the West Coast was a centre of radical union activity, based around coal miners.
 Paddy Webb, Harry Holland and James O’Brien were later elected as Labour MPs, representing West Coast electorates, and Bob Semple and Angus McLagan were Labour MPs in other areas.